danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ---
-title: "How a Ruby Upgrade Broke MS Edge Support in Our Rails App"
+title: "How a Ruby Upgrade Broke MS Edge Support in a Rails App"
 featuredImage: "../images/ruby-upgrade-broke-ms-edge-support-rails-david-vives-plzP_gAmSog-unsplash.jpg"
 description: "Discover how upgrading Ruby unexpectedly caused compatibility issues with Microsoft Edge in our Rails app, and learn the debugging steps we took to resolve it."
 date: "2025-02-01"